-The Technologies Learning Area is a highly practical area in which students are encouraged to express themselves and develop skills in decision making and problem solving through the media of foods, textiles, wood, metal, information technology and digital imaging.
+The Technologies Learning Area is a highly practical area in which students are encouraged to express themselves and develop skills in decision making and problem solving through the media of foods, textiles, wood, metals and digital technologies.
 It provides students with opportunities to apply their knowledge and skills in a practical and enterprising way, using a variety of resources.

 Design & Technology

 Design and Technology offers Year 7 – 10 Woodwork and Metalwork.
-In Upper School, we offer courses in Material Design and Technology: Wood and Metal, Building and Construction and Design: Technical Graphics.
+In Upper School, we offer courses in Material Design and Technology: Wood and Metal, Building and Construction, and Design.

-The Information Technology course is offered to students from Year 7 to 10.
-The main focus of this subject is to expose students to various software/media technologies to solve daily problems and prepare students for the workplace and beyond.
-At a Year 11/12 level, upper school students can further their learning with an Applied Information Technology course.
+The Digital Technologies course is offered to students from Year 7 to 10.
+The main focus of this subject is to expose students to various software and communications technologies to solve daily problems and prepare students for the workplace and beyond.
+At a Year 11/12 level, upper school students can further their learning with an Applied Information Technology and Computer Science courses.

 Home Economics offers Years 7 – 10 Food and Textiles.
-In Upper School, we offer courses in Children, Family and Community, and Food, Science and Technology: Hospitality.
+In Upper School, we offer courses in Children, Family and Community, and Food, Science and Technology.

-For further information, please contact Head of Learning Area: Phil Murray
+For further information, please contact the Head of Learning Area: Philip Murray